viperproject/prusti-dev/docs/user-guide/src/tour/new.md

 {{#rustdoc_include ../../../../prusti-tests/tests/verify/fail/user-guide/impl_new_spec_2.rs:import_prusti}}
 ```

-Declaring that we use the `prusti_contracts` crate removes the compiler error but
+Declaring that we use the `prusti_contracts` module removes the compiler error but
 leads to a new error.
 This time it is an error raised by Prusti:

 ```markdown